Symptoms and Diagnosis of endometriosis

 - The decision is clinical in all other women with pain and/or infertility.
 Important elements are perineal radiation is almost pathognomonic for deep endometriosis.
 Radiation to the anterior part of the upper leg suggests ovarian pathology.

-- The second decision, after a laparoscopy is planned, is what additional exams should be done and how surgery should be planned
+- The second decision, after a laparoscopy is planned, is which additional exams should be done and how surgery should be planned

 - If deep endometriosis is not suspected a bowel preparation is not necessary and surgery can be done as day care.